kagisearch/smallweb/README.md

 app/ - App powering the Kagi Small Web website

-## Add a site or channel to the list
+## Guidelines for adding a site or channel to the list

 Add a new personal blog RSS feed to the list.
 Rules:

-- Do not submit your own website unless you submit 2 other sites that are not yours (and are not in list).
+- **Do not submit your own website unless you submit 2 other sites that are not yours (and are not in list).**
 - Locate and submit the RSS feed of the website.
 Place in the file so that it remains sorted.
 - Content must be in English (currently, other languages are not accepted).
 - No illegal or NSFW content.